2026 Artisan Tour of Kyushu Japan

 Tour Overview

-Deliberately curated for an intimate group of just 6 guests to allow private access to craftspeople, this boutique tour is perfect for those keen to learn more about Japan’s arts and crafts as well as experience a spectacularly scenic part of the country.
-With its time-honored traditions, rich history, warm hospitality and less-hurried pace of life, Kyushu ticks all the boxes.
+Curated for an intimate group of 6 guests, this boutique tour provides private access to craftspeople, making it perfect for those eager to learn about Japan’s arts and crafts while enjoying the scenic beauty of Kyushu.
+With its rich traditions, history, warm hospitality, and leisurely pace of life, Kyushu offers an unforgettable cultural experience.

 Itinerary